wpriyadarshani/Sentimetal-Analysis---NLP/README.md

 # sentimetalanalysis
-twitter data to sentimetal analysis - Big Data Project
+Sentimetal analysis using Twitter Data - Big Data Project

 What is sentimental analysis?